raspberrypilearning/chatbot/en/step_3.md

-## Step 1: Your ChatBot
+## Step 1: Your chatbot

 + Before you start making your chatbot, you need to decide on its personality. __Think about__:

 	+ What is their name?
 	+ Where do they live?
-	+ Are they happy? serious? funny? shy? friendly?
+	+ Are they happy?
+Serious?
+Funny?
+Shy?
+Friendly?

 + Open a new empty Scratch project.